Why Save for College

 Reason#1: More Career Opportunities

-The skills and knowledge that your child acquires in college can be transferred across jobs, and offers a variety of career options.
+The skills and knowledge that your child acquires in college can be transferred across jobs and a variety of careers.
 Below is a list of skills taught in Texas colleges that can lead to different job opportunities.

 Reason #2: Higher Earnings

-A 4-year college graduate makes on average $790,088 (before taxes) more than a high school graduate over a lifetime.3
+A 4-year college graduate makes on average $790,088 (before taxes) more than a high school graduate over a lifetime.
+1

 Reason #3: Increased Financial Security

-By saving for a college education now, you are enabling your child to take that first step toward financial security by learning the knowledge and skills needed to get a job.
+By saving for a college education now, you are enabling your child to take that first step toward their financial security in the future.

 Click HERE for more resources and references.